MetalBlockchain/metal-docs/docs/quickstart/sending-transactions-with-dynamic-fees-using-javascript.md

 The function `sendAvax()` takes 4 arguments -

-- `amount` - Amount of AVAX to send in the transaction
+- `amount` - Amount of METAL to send in the transaction
-- `address` - Destination address to which we want to send AVAX
+- `address` - Destination address to which we want to send METAL
 - `maxFeePerGas` - Desired maximum fee per gas you want to pay in nAVAX
 - `maxPriorityFeePerGas` - Desired maximum priority fee per gas you want to pay in nAVAX
 - `nonce` - Used as a differentiator for more than 1 transaction with same signer